|

 after Pilsudski's death.

-The key foreign policy maker was Foreign Minister Jozef
+The key foreign policy maker was Foreign Minister Jozef Beck (1894-1944,

-Beck (1894-1944, For.
-Minister 1932-39), hand picked for the position by Pilsudski.
-He had been a Pilsudski legionnaire
+for the position by Pilsudski.
+He had been a Pilsudski legionnaire in World War I, and served in

-he was Military Attache in
+Military Intelligence, 1920.
+In the early 1920s he was Military Attache in

-Foreign Minsiter, Beck followed Pilsudski’s policy of
+As Foreign Minsiter, Beck followed Pilsudski’s policy of maintaining

-maintaining the alliance with
+the alliance with

-The
+The National

-gained followers.
+followers.

 There was a small fascist group, the "Falanga."

 that split off from the N. Democrats, It was led by Boleslaw Piasecki who admired Mussolini and was strongly anti-semitic.
-But this group was insignificant in Polish
+But this group was insignificant in Polish political

-political life.
-(Piasecki served Polish communist
+life.
+(Piasecki served Polish communist governments

-governments after WW II).The majority of Pilsudskiites
+after WW II).The majority of Pilsudskiites

 successfully resisted the idea, advanced by a few of their number, of